 Submitting a Petition for Certificate of Public Convenience and Necessity (CPCN)

-- The information required in a petition for a CPCN is contained in the linked CPCN petition form.
+- The information required for a CPCN is contained in the linked CPCN petition form.
+The form is intended to streamline the application process superseding the narrative petition previously required.
 The petition will be reviewed for completeness and it may be returned to the petitioner with any missing information noted.

 The petitioner must sign and date the petition and file it electronically at the following email address: email@example.com.
 Once the CPCN petition is submitted, an electronic tariff and/or a Customer Service Guide will also be required.

 Applicants providing Basic Retail services, Switched Access services and/or Wholesale services must file a tariff using the Electronic Tariff System (ETS).

 Applicants providing non-basic retail services are permitted the option of posting a listing of such services, including rates and terms and conditions on its website and must file with the Commission and make available to any requesting person a Customer Service Guide or other listing of terms and conditions in lieu of filing a tariff with the Commission for each non-basic service they propose to provide.
 (See the link for other CSG requirements.)

 Be advised that, without a completed tariff and/or CSG submitted with your application for a CPCN, your application WILL NOT be approved.